-On October 22, 2018, the Company sold its minority equity interests (approximately 40%) in LPW Technologyfor total consideration of \$33.6 million, of which \$30.3 million was paid upon closing.
-The Company recognized a net gain of \$13.5 million which was recorded in the consolidated Statements of Operations and Comprehensive Loss under share in profits (losses) of associated companies.
-The following table presents the summarized financial data of LPW:
+During the fourth quarter of 2018, the Company sold its equity minority interests in LPW Technology for a total consideration of \$3.6 million and recognized a net gain of \$13.5 million.
+The gain was recorded in the consolidated Statements of Operations and Comprehensive Loss under share in profits (losses) of associated companies.